Charter & Code and The Human Resources Strategy for Researchers (HRS4R)

-Uppsala University is applying for the European Commission acknowledgement HR Excellence in Research, an award that indicates that Uppsala University is an employer with a stimulating and favorable working environment.
-The award also conveys a university`s commitment to fair and transparent recruitment and appraisal procedures and to their continuous development.
+Uppsala University has received the European Commission acknowledgement HR Excellence in Research, an award that indicates that Uppsala University is an employer with a stimulating and favourable working environment.
+The award also acknowledges a university’s commitment to fair and transparent recruitment and appraisal procedures and to their continuous development.

-One part of the application process is the implementation of the Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, the so called Charter & Code, that gives recommendations and good practice guidelines for the employment and recruitment of researchers at all different stages of their careers and covers all research areas in the public and private sectors.
-To help employers implement the Charter & Code in their own policies, the European Commission has developed a tool to support the process: The Human Resources Strategy for Researchers tool (HRS4R), that contains fixed templates and mandatory implementation steps.
+One condition for the award is the implementation of the Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, the Charter & Code, which contain recommendations and good practice guidelines for the employment and recruitment of researchers at all stages of their careers and cover all research areas in the public and private sectors.
+To help employers implement the Charter & Code in their own policies, the European Commission has developed a tool to support the process: the Human Resources Strategy for Researchers (HRS4R), which contains set templates and mandatory implementation steps.

 In March 2005, the European Commission issued a recommendation on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 The goal of the Charter & Code is to create the world's most competitive knowledge-based economy through European research activities.
-By improving the conditions for free research, promoting an open labour market for researchers and enabling recruitment and retaining outstanding researchers, a strong European Research Area can be established and with it an attractive, sustainable and attractive labour market for researchers.
+By improving the conditions for free research, promoting an open labour market for researchers and enabling recruitment and retention of outstanding researchers, a strong European Research Area can be established and with it an attractive, open and sustainable labour market for researchers.

 The HRS4R Process at Uppsala University

-With the help of HRS4R Uppsala University is adopting the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers as a part of the development processes of researchers’ contracts, careers and work environment.
+With the help of HRS4R, Uppsala University is adopting the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers as part of its development processes for researchers’ contracts, careers and work environment.